-Book Excerpt: Chapter 1: The Final Conflict
+Chapter 1: The Final Conflict

 I need a way to escape the war raging in my mind.
 I am tired of all the bs that I have to deal with on a regular basis.
 Sometimes I feel like I want to explode and take all my frustrations out on anyone in sight, but I fear confrontation.
 I am 9 years old and feel like I’m twenty.
 I have seen too much drama.
 My parents fight constantly because Daddy’s rarely home and Mom is a control freak.
 Daddy claims he’s working late.
 He owns two convenience stores and works for the power and light company.
 He built his business rubbing elbows with white Jews.
 Mom said Daddy kisses more ass than the law allows.
 She thinks he’s playing around on her.
 I don’t see how he has time but he makes time, according to Mom.
 Daddy comes home late blasting his stereo so loud that the neighbors on the next block can hear it.
 He doesn’t consider the fact that we have to go to school the next morning.
 He’s selfish and self-centered.
-He controls the money, therefore, he can do what he wants, when he wants; we just live here.
+He controls the money.
+He can do what he wants, when he wants; we just live here.
 We work in the business and we’re helping to build his small empire.

 My brothers use me as their comedy relief to deal with their frustrations, fears, and insecurities.
 Darren is the worst.
-Let him tell it, I am the fattest person who ever lived!
+Let him tell it.
+I am the fattest person who ever lived!
 He’s always telling me that overeating is a sin and that he knows what I’ve been eating by the stains on my shirt.

-Darren’s a health conscious nut and extremely self-absorbed.
+He’s a health conscious nut and extremely self-absorbed.
 He brags about how fine he is and how no woman can resist his body.
-He has a small weight room in the basement and he works out regularly.
+He has a small weight room in the basement and works out regularly.
 He boasts that no one can bench press more than him.
 I must admit he’s handsome, his body is well defined, and the girls ring our phone off the hook but he’s an arrogant asshole!

 He loves to tell jokes at the expense of others and most of the time he’s the only one laughing.
 He told David and me a disgusting joke the other day about the black man, the Jew man, and the Chinese man.
 He said they all lived in a house together.
 The Chinese man bought a chocolate pie and told the other guys not to touch it.
 The black man got hungry through the middle of the night and ate all the pie.
 The black man had to shit and decided to put the shit in the pie to fool the Chinese man into thinking that no one touched the pie.
 The Jew man came home and was hungry.
 He saw the pie and ate the entire pie.
 The Chinese man was angry when he discovered that his pie is gone.
 He asked who ate it.
 The Jew man blamed the black man.
 The black man told the Jew man he is full of shit.
 Darren thought this joke was hilarious.
 Conversations similar to this reveals his character and level of thinking.